South Bend Community School Corporation: Former schools

+Facilities

+The administrative headquarters are in the Brown Community Learning Center.
+In 2022 the district was to sell its previous headquarters to the city government, then rent and use it until 2024.

+From circa 1970 to 2006, the district had its headquarters in a former Studebaker building.
+In the summer of 2006 the district was to move into another headquarters building near Century Center.

 Superintendent

-The current superintendent of South Bend Community School Corporation is Dr. C Todd Cummings.
+The current superintendent of South Bend Community School Corporation is Mansour Eid.
+He was hired as an interim superintendent in March 2025.
+Previous superintendent Todd Cummings was placed on administrative leave due to controversy stemming from a snow day.
+Cummings also came under fire for embellishing his resume and allowing widespread academic fraud.
 He was hired in 2019 to replace Dr. Kenneth Spells.
 Dr. Carole Schmidt, was the district's superintendent from 2011 to 2016.
 She replaced former superintendent James Kapsa who ran the district from 2008 to 2011.
 James Kapsa replaced Dr. Robert Zimmerman who was superintendent from 2006 to 2008.

 From 2001 to 2006 the superintendent was Dr. Joan Raymond.
 Superintendent Raymond is noted for implementing the Plan Z restructuring program.
 Preceding Joan Raymond was Dr. Virginia Calvin who was known for creating the new Riley High School which was supposed to rejuvenate the neighborhood surrounding the school.

 Plan Z

-The 2003-2004 school year marked the first year Plan Z was launched.
+The 2003–2004 school year marked the first year Plan Z was launched.
 This plan led to a restructuring and a redistricting of students around the South Bend area.
-Under Plan Z, the schools were reorganized into: Primary schools which serve K-4 and Intermediate Centers that serves 5-8.
+Under Plan Z, the schools were reorganized into: Primary schools which serve K–4 and Intermediate Centers that serves 5–8.
 The high schools adopted a magnet program within their schools, as well as their regular curriculum program open to their district boundaries.
 These Magnet programs are available to any student, regardless of home school boundary, who applies for entry.
 The current magnet programs are: Adams- Global Studies/International Baccalaureate, Riley- Technology and Engineering, Clay- Visual and Performing Arts, and Washington- Medical/Allied Health Sciences.
-LaSalle was closed as a high school, and replaced as a high achieving Intermediate Academy for grades 5-8.
+LaSalle was closed as a high school, and replaced as a high achieving Intermediate Academy for grades 5–8.
 Kennedy Elementary became the high achieving magnet school, Kennedy Primary Academy.
 Tarkington Elementary became a Traditional Primary Magnet school.
-The success of these magnet schools would later inspire an expansion of more magnet schools available: Hamilton Traditional Primary, Coquillard Primary Traditional School, Perley Primary Fine Arts Academy, Marquette Primary Montessori, Jefferson Traditional Intermediate, Dickinson Fine Arts Intermediate, and soon to be created Jackson Project Lead the Way Intermediate school for the 2017-2018 school year.
+The success of these magnet schools would later inspire an expansion of more magnet schools available: Hamilton Traditional Primary, Coquillard Primary Traditional School, Perley Primary Fine Arts Academy, Marquette Primary Montessori, Jefferson Traditional Intermediate, Dickinson Fine Arts Intermediate, and soon to be created Jackson Project Lead the Way Intermediate school for the 2017–2018 school year.
 There are also programs that are not yet considered Magnet programs, such as Madison STEAM Primary, New Tech high school, and Brown Montessori.
 The vision of Plan Z, was to create schools zones that made sense logistically, as well as provide choices and opportunities for the SBCSC families.